-- David Ntseng
+David Ntseng

-David is a Programme Manager at the Church Land Programme.
+David is the director of the Church Land Programme.
 He has several years’ experience in working with and learning from movements as they have resisted evictions and organised for their rights in the city, and is skilled and knowledgeable concerning the practices of a politics of dignity emerging from within movements themselves.
 He holds a Masters Degree in Education from UKZN.

 - Prof. Mvuselelo Ngcoya

 Mvu is a senior lecturer at the UKZN School of Built Environment and Development Studies.
 Agrarian issues such as land, land reform, small-scale agriculture and rural development form the kernel of his research interests.

 - Stembeni Williams